unfoldingWord-dev/translationDatabaseWeb/README.md

 To setup a new working environment of this project, several items are needed:

 * Python (consult the requirements.txt for specific libraries/packages)
 * Redis
 * Postgres
+* Node

+### Building Static Media

+    npm install
+    webpack -w  # with -w it will run a watcher and rebuild as you make changes to anything in static/src/*

 ### Initialize the Database